JamisonCrawford/cnydata/index.md

 Community Data is made possible by the [Central New York Community Foundation](https://www.cnycf.org/).

-For questions, ideas, announcements, or contributions, including presentations and discussions, please contact Facilitator Jamison Crawford at [jrcrawfo@syr.edu](jrcrawfo@syr.edu).
+For questions, ideas, announcements, or contributions, including presentations and discussions, please contact facilitator Jamison Crawford at [jrcrawfo@syr.edu](jrcrawfo@syr.edu).